dtcenter/METdataio/docs/Users_Guide/load_data.rst

     - **ERROR:root: (1049, "Unknown database 'mv_test'") in run_sql Error when connecting to database

   * - Solution:
-    - This error is caused when the database you are attempting to load data, does not exist.
+    - This error is caused when attempting to load data into a database that does not exist.
 You will need to create the database, set up the appropriate privileges as outlined above, and load the schema using the mv_mysql.sql file.